itisNathaniel/nexu/modules_v3/googlemap/googlemap_readme.txt

 added using graphic tools (zoom/click on map) or specific location data.

-The location information is held outside the GEDCOM (and can be shared between family trees in webtrees) and location data is entered only once for each place.
+The location information is held outside the GEDCOM (and can be shared between family trees in nexu) and location data is entered only once for each place.
 Backup of location data is available by export of each new place database table to a text file (separated with ";").
 Bulk additions can be performed by text file import (with reservations for specific place structure and spelling).